openfaas/openfaas.github.io/_posts/2023-07-28-time-to-update.md

 In this article I'll explain how we've been doing housekeeping on old images for a while now, starting with the Docker Hub reset, why it's so important to be running up to date versions of OpenFaaS, how to update your Helm chart and how the project has been evolving over the past few years of full-time work.

+## Resetting the Docker Hub and the CVE firehose

 Earlier in this year in March, Docker Inc caused a commotion when its management team decided to make open source organisations chargeable, or delete the images of open source projects who weren't in a position to pay.

 See also: [Docker is deleting Open Source organisations - what you need to know](https://blog.alexellis.io/docker-is-deleting-open-source-images/)